2020-21 AP Course Audit: What You’ll Need to Do

 AP Computer Science Principles curricular requirements:

-- Students are provided the required amount of class time to complete the AP Through-Course Assessment Create—Applications from Ideas Performance Task.
+- Students are provided at least 12 hours of dedicated class time to complete the Create Performance Task.

 AP Computer Science Principles resource requirements:

-- The school ensures that each student has access to a computer with internet access to prepare for and to complete the AP Computer Science Principles performance tasks in class.
+- The school ensures that each student is provided computer and internet access in class for completion of course requirements and submission of the performance task.

 - The school ensures that the computer system(s) available for students contains appropriate software to create and edit programs and other computational artifacts, and to allow students to practice for and to complete the AP Computer Science Principles performance tasks.

-- The school ensures that each student has access to the AP Computer Science Principles Exam Reference Sheet, performance tasks, and performance task rubrics.
+- The school ensures that each student has access to the AP Computer Science Principles Exam Reference Sheet, and performance tasks and performance task rubrics.

 - The school ensures that each student has a college-level text or curricular resources for individual use inside and outside of the classroom.

 - Parsons, June.
-New Perspectives on Computer Science 2016: Comprehensive.
-18th edition.
-National Geographic/Cengage Learning.
+New Perspectives on Computer Science 2018: Comprehensive.
+National Geographic/Cengage Learning